Best 9mm Pistols [2026]: Home Defense, Competition, and CCW

 The Rival is Canik’s latest iteration of the TP9 SFX, which was made to bring a true competition-ready gun to the masses at an extremely affordable price point — and man, does it deliver.

-We are graced with an ungodly good trigger that has a tiny bit of take-up, a clean break, and a scary-short reset.
-Seriously…try the trigger at a gun store if you can.
+We are graced with an ungodly good trigger that has a tiny bit of take-up, a clean break, and a scary short reset.
+Seriously...try the trigger at a gun store if you can.

-I have yet to find a newer Canik pistol that didn’t have a great trigger or outstanding accuracy.
-This is widely due to the fact they are based on the Walther P99/PPQ/PDP designs.
+I have yet to find a newer Canik pistol that didn't have a great trigger or outstanding accuracy.
+This is widely due to the fact that they are based on the Walther P99/PPQ/PDP designs.
 I shoot both Walthers and Caniks better than any other striker-fired pistols, so there has to be some secret in the sauce there.

 It features an ambidextrous slide release, reversible magazine release, optics-ready slide, interchangeable back straps, 18-round magazines, and a fully adjustable rear sight with a fiber optic front sight.